AMD

 | Slots | - | 2 |

-| Cuda Cores | - | 18,176 |
+| CUDA Cores | - | 18,176 |

 | Memory Bus | - | 384-bit |

-| Pcie Interface | - | PCIe 4.0 x16 |
+| PCIe Interface | - | PCIe 4.0 x16 |

 The Bottom Line

-- Lower power draw at 165WW
+- Lower power draw (165W)

 - Less vram (8GB)

-- Lower memory bandwidth (288 GB/s)
+- Less memory bandwidth (288 GB/s)

 - You want a cooler, more power-efficient build